litstack/litstack/Readme.md

 # Fjord: A Laravel CMS/Admin-Panel

-Fjord is a multilanguage CMS/Admin-Panel.
+Fjord is a multilanguage CMS/Admin-Panel based on the Laravel framework.

 It offers Artisan-Commands for generating CRUD-Modelst and Users.
 Manage CRUD-Models as well as all Page-Content of your website on a modern yet super simple interface.